IHEC/integrative_analysis_chip/encode-wrapper/readme.md

 ## Pulling Singularity image and generating wrapper scripts

 Then run `python chip.py -pullimage -bindpwd` .
 Bind pwd will mount the current directory (equivalent to arguments `-B $PWD`).
+Note that this means singularity must be a recent enough version to be able to bind to directories that do not exist on the image, since your `$PWD` may not exist on the image.
+Otherwise see `-pwd2ext0` option that binds $PWD to `/mnt/ext_0`.

 This will write: